r0gue-io/pop-cli/README.md

 pop build contract -p ./my_contract
 ```
 By default the contract is compiled with `debug` functionality included.
 This enables the contract to output debug messages, but increases the contract size and the amount of gas used.
-If you are building your contract for production add the flag `--release`:
+For production builds, use the --release flag: `--release`:
 ```sh
 pop build contract -p ./my_contract --release
 ```